SCA: Authentication v Authorisation

 Strong Customer Authentication or SCA, is an EU mandate for payments made in the European Economic Area (EEA).
 It has been introduced to increase customer protection from fraudulent activity and to generally make the payment process safer and more secure.

-While SCA has already come into effect (since September 14th 2019), the deadline has been extended to the 14th of September 2021 in the UK for full enforcement of the law.
+While SCA has already come into effect, the deadline has been extended to the 14 March 2022 in the UK for full enforcement of the law.
 If you are concerned that your business is not yet compliant with the mandate, don’t worry you still have time to act!

 With the extension of the deadline in the UK to help support merchants who may have faced impact from Covid-19, you will have more time to update your online transaction process.
 If your customers are using cards that have been issued in the EU, then you will need to act much sooner to meet the 31st of December 2020 deadline.